xthiago/pdf-version-converter/README.md

 ## Contributing

-Is really simple add new implementation of guesser or converter , just implement `GuessInterface` or `ConverterInterface`.
+Is really simple add new implementation of guesser or converter, just implement `GuessInterface` or `ConverterInterface`.

 ## Running unit tests